AbinashBishoyi/FreeRapid/etc/readme.txt

 Installation
 ------------
-Unzip files to any of your directory, but beware special characters (like '+') on the path.
+Unzip files to any of your directory, but beware special characters (like '+' or '!') on the path.
 If you make an upgrade to higher version, you can delete previous folder.
 All user settings are preserved.
-All use settings are saved in home directories:
+All user settings are saved in home directories:
 MS Windows: c:\Documents and Settings\YOUR_USER_NAME\application data\VitySoft\FRD
-            + registry HKEY_CURRENT_USER\Software\JavaSoft\Prefs\vitysoft\frd
+            and in registry HKEY_CURRENT_USER\Software\JavaSoft\Prefs\vitysoft\frd
 Linux: ~/.FRD

 DO NOT copy new version over older one.